Satisfactory-Clips-Archive/Media-Search-Archive/README.md

 ## 2021-01-24
 * Switched exact match to `startsWith` check for topics
+* Updated build to use es6 imported metadata

 ## 2021-01-23
 * Updated build to reflect support for additional clip sources